uaorob/altgem/_posts/normal/2018-1-15-hello-crypto-world.md

 ---
 layout: post
 title: Hello Crypto World
-description: Purpose and
+description: What is Altgem?
 type: guide
 guide: true
 date: 2018-1-15 02:42:10 +0000
+updated: 2018-1-17 02:42:10 +0000
 ---

 ## 1441 cryptocurrencies [and counting](https://coinmarketcap.com){:class="external"}{:target="_blank"}

-That's how hard it is to separate gems from scams.
+That's how hard it is to separate gems from shitty projects and outright scams.

 The chaos in our information and implicit disorder in our thoughts has reached an ATH.